mvousden/buildbot-lets-explore/README.md

  - Saturate the number of workers with the number of branches.
  - Obtain build operation information from the command line.
  - Post a notification on Slack (or similar).
+ - Skip builds that contain "[ci-skip]" in the commit message.

 Things we can do: